csiro-easi/easi-training-pc/easi-pc-py36/readme.md

 sys	0m0.245s
 ```

-`Docker-compose up` will download (or use previously downloaded) base images and create containers for postgres and datacube with notebooks.
+`Docker-compose up` will download (or use previously downloaded) base images and create containers for each of postgres and datacube with notebooks.
 When the container for datacube is created it will run `start-notebook.sh`, which will download the python requirements for datacube.
 This may take some time.

 List the containers names and IDs
 ```